DoD Cybersecurity Framework

 Annual self-assessment for contractors that handle Federal Contract Information.
 Focuses on 17 basic cybersecurity practices aligned to FAR Clause 52.204-21.

-Assessment: Annual self-assessment & affirmation by company senior official
+Assessment: Annual self-assessment & affirmation by the organization’s Affirming Official

 Level 2 — Advanced